cosmos/ibc/spec/app/ics-721-nft-transfer/README.md

 ### Desired Properties

-- Preservation of non-fungibility and uniqueness (i.e., only one instance of the token is *live* across all the IBC-connected blockchains).
+- Preservation of non-fungibility (i.e., only one instance of any token is *live* across all the IBC-connected blockchains).
 - Permissionless token transfers, no need to whitelist connections, modules, or `classId`s.
 - Symmetric (all chains implement the same logic, no in-protocol differentiation of hubs & zones).
 - Fault containment: prevents Byzantine-creation of tokens originating on chain `A`, as a result of chain `B`'s Byzantine behavior.